Best Low Commission Realtors (2024 Update)

 Some low-commission real estate agents come with risks.
 For example, some brokerages use a team-based service model where different people handle aspects of your sale instead of one dedicated agent.
 This can lead to less personalized service and miscommunication.

 Other low-commission realtors work for brokerages that charge high minimum fees, up to $8,500 in certain areas.
-If you're selling a lower-priced home, those minimum fees could erase any potential savings.
+Those minimum fees could erase any potential savings if you sell a lower-priced home.

 The main benefit of using a low-commission realtor is saving thousands of dollars on your real estate commissions.

-Many low-commission agents provide full service, including the companies listed in this article.
-They give maximum support and service throughout the entire process.
-This includes listing your home on the MLS, coordinating showings and open houses, negotiating offers, handling contracts and paperwork, and guiding you through closing.
+Many low-commission agents, including the companies listed in this article, provide full service.
+They provide maximum support and service throughout the entire process, including listing your home on the MLS, coordinating showings and open houses, negotiating offers, handling contracts and paperwork, and guiding you through closing.

 The right low-commission agent will help you every step of the way while charging a fraction of the typical commission rate.